 Marjorie Klein's first novel, Test Pattern (Wm.
 Morrow Publishers, 2000) was a Barnes and Noble "Discover Great New Writers" selection, and is being re-released by HarperCollins as an eBook.
 Her creative nonfiction has appeared in various publications, including 20 years of free-lance work for Tropic, the Miami Herald's Sunday magazine.
 She has taught at the University of Miami, Warren Wilson College, and Florida International University (where she received her MFA), and has led workshops at the Florida Center for Literary Arts at Miami Dade College, UNCA’s Center for Creative Retirement and the Great Smokies Writers Program.
 Recipient of a Florida Individual Artist Fellowship in 2007, and honorable mention in 2002, she served as a preliminary judge in the writing category for the National Foundation for Advancement in the Arts from 1991-2006, until she moved to Asheville.
 She has recently completed a new novel, Shifting Gears.

-Joanne O’Sullivan’s YA novel, Between Two Skies, is forthcoming from Candlewick Press in 2017.
+Joanne O’Sullivan’s YA novel, Between Two Skies, was published by Candlewick Press in 2017.
 She traveled the world teaching English as a Second Language and meeting fascinating characters before settling with her husband and two kids in Asheville, where she writes about books and artists as a journalist, researches science and social studies as a non-fiction author, and armchair travels while planning her next big trip.

 A native of Georgia, Jude Whelchel joined the Book of the Month Club at age 11.
 Carting boxes of books, she moved with her family to the mountains in 1996 where she occupied herself as an Episcopal priest, mother, and grower of, among other glories, heirloom tomatoes.
 Earning an MFA from Warren Wilson College, Jude is a writer before dawn and reader in every spare moment.
 Winner of 2016 Howard Frank Mosher Short Fiction Prize, (Co) Winner of the 2014 Thomas Wolfe Fiction Prize, she is the recipient of grants from the North Carolina Regional Artist Commission and Money for Women/The Barbara Deming Memorial Fund.
 Her work has appeared in the Potomac Review, The North Carolina Literary Review, among others.
 Jude is at work on her first novel.